 Cryopreservation of Ovarian Tissue

 Ovarian tissue cryopreservation is an emerging option for fertility preservation.
 It involves harvesting ovarian tissue and freezing the tissue for future use.
 Harvesting this tissue does require a surgical procedure, usually a laparoscopy.
 One benefit of this option is it can be done immediately and therefore will not delay cancer treatment.
 It is also the only fertility preservation option available to prepubertal girls.
 A piece of ovary in a young woman contains thousands of eggs.
 Once cryopreserved, the ovarian tissue pieces can be transplanted back into the patient for future pregnancy.
-Because this is a new technique, it is considered experimental and is therefore generally not covered by insurance.
+Because this is a new technique, it was considered experimental until very recently and is therefore often not covered by insurance.
 To date, about 130 babies have been born after transplantation of cryopreserved ovarian tissue.

 Medical Suppression of the Ovaries

 Girls who have not yet gone through puberty are relatively protected from the effects of chemotherapy.
 However, even these girls can experience an early menopause years after the treatment has been completed.